London in context

 The age of London’s population is changing too:

 • Fewer young children live in the city.
-Despite London's overall population growing by over half a million between 2013 and 2023, the number of children aged 0-9 has dropped by nearly 100,000.
+Despite London's overall population growing by over half a million between 2014 and 2024, the number of children aged 0-9 has dropped by more than 100,000.

 • More over 50s - At the same time, the proportion of Londoners over the age of 50 has increased slightly.